Nebraska Department of Correctional Services (NDCS)

 TCP provides a safe alternative to restrictive housing and helps to reduce length of stay in restrictive housing for individuals who have demonstrated an institutional history of violence.

 Like many new initiatives, implementation of TCP has not been without challenge.
-The program was modified for A total of 45 participants completed the accelerated TCP.
+The program was modified for a total of 45 participants that have completed the accelerated TCP.
 To date, time has not allowed for individuals to complete all three phases of the program.
 However, more than 40 individuals are currently assigned to TCP Phase I and 11 individuals have advanced to TCP Phase II.
 Once assigned to TCP, participants have the option to actively engage in the programming requirements.
 Participation rates have not yet met expectations, but it is believed that this will increase as individuals accept that this is their established pathway to less restrictive housing settings.